RandyCalderon/java-orders/README.md

 # Instructions

-Create a REST api server to store and read data from an in memory H2 database.
-The database is adapted from the sample database found at https://www.w3resource.com/sql/sql-table.php
+Create a REST api server to store and read data from the provided SQLite Database called orders.db.
+The database is adapted from the sample database found at https://www.w3resource.com/sql/sql-table.php.
+This a continuation of the java-orders project.
+So start with your java-orders project and proceed from there.

+* Convert to using SQLite
+* Add additional end points
+  * change end points so they return null when no data is found.
+  * change end points so they return data that is deleted or a new copy of updated data
+* Expose actuator end points

 The table layouts are as follows